 How does a mortgage work?

-Wholesale lenders allow their loans to be offered through third-party lenders such as mutual or building societies and credit unions.
+Wholesale lenders offer their mortgages through third-party lenders, such as mutual or building societies and credit unions.

 What about interest-only loans?